Brexit: Amundi General Communication

-Trading of financial markets instruments for the funds and portfolios managed by Amundi: In the event of a “No Deal Brexit” our UK domiciled trading partners (brokers, clearers, counterparts, etc…) will no longer be allowed to serve EU clients from the UK.
-They have relocated/are relocating their businesses dealing with EU clients to a EU city.
-Amundi has finalized, for most of its counterparts, the changes required to contractual set-up to ensure business continuity.
-Trading capabilities will thus remain unchanged after the Brexit date.
+Trading of financial markets instruments for the funds and portfolios managed by Amundi: At the end of the transition period post Brexit, our UK domiciled trading partners (brokers, clearers, counterparts, etc…) will no longer be allowed to serve EU clients from the UK.
+They have relocated their businesses dealing with EU clients into an EU entity.
+Amundi has finalised, for most of its counterparts, the changes required for the contractual set-up to ensure business continuity.
+Trading capabilities will thus remain unchanged after the 31st December 2020.

 For portfolios managed by Amundi from the UK:

-- Thanks to cooperation agreements between the EU competent authorities and the UK regulator (FCA), cross border investment management delegations between the EU and the UK should remain in force even in the case of no-deal.
-This will allow Amundi in the UK to continue to provide investment management services to EU clients regardless of the outcome of negotiations.
+- Thanks to cooperation agreements between the EU competent authorities and the UK regulator (FCA), cross border investment management delegations between the EU and the UK can - remain in force after the end of the transition period post-Brexit.
+This will allow Amundi in the UK to continue to provide investment management services to EU clients.

-- For supervisory purposes, the portfolio management activities presently conducted by Amundi Asset Management London branch will be transferred to Amundi UK Ltd1, a UK legal entity fully supervised by the UK Regulator (FCA).
-This transfer of staff and all client businesses will be implemented by October 1st 20192.
-This change is strictly limited to the legal structure of Amundi in the UK: the premises, staff, organisation and activities will remain unchanged.
+- For supervisory purposes, the portfolio management activities conducted in the past by Amundi Asset Management London branch has been fully transferred to Amundi UK Ltd1, a UK legal entity fully supervised by the UK Regulator (FCA).
+This transfer of staff and all client businesses was implemented by October 1st 20192.

 For any additional questions: